svandragt/break-aware/README.md

 ## Credits:

-Thanks to [Pandan (macOS)](https://sindresorhus.com/pandan) for the inspiration, which is a GUI notification area alternative foc Mac.
+Thanks to [Pandan (macOS)](https://sindresorhus.com/pandan) for the inspiration, which is a GUI notification area alternative for Mac.